markjivko/kronup-php/docs/Api/TeamsApi.md

 ## `create()`

-> Create team

-Create a new team to this organization
+> Teams Create a new team to this organization

 {: .new-title }
 > #️⃣ Execute example in terminal